WCoetser/Trl.PegParser/Readme.md

 # Overview

-** NB: THIS IS PRE-RELEASE SOFTWARE **

 _Trs.PegParser_ contains a tokenizer and a parser.
 The tokenizer uses regular expressions to define tokens, and exposes both matched and unmatched character ranges.
-The PEG Parser (under construction) will use parsing expression grammers with tokens produced by the tokenizer. _Trs.PegParser_ is build on .NET Standard 2.1 for cross-platform compatibility.
+The PEG Parser uses parsing expression grammers with tokens produced by the tokenizer. _Trs.PegParser_ is build on .NET Standard 2.1 for cross-platform compatibility.

 # Installation via Nuget